uzakov/devsecops/README.md

 # DevSecOps pipeline

 This project gives a reader a picture of a CI/CD pipeline, that incorporates various security tools (SAST, DAST, 3rd party vulnerability and license management) and methodologies.
+You can see how whole thing works together and use it as a template.
 See below for in-depth explanation.

 ## Getting Started